nats-io/nats.net/tools/site_src/documentation/advanced/opentelemetry.md

 Span kind is `Producer` for `publish` and `request`, `Consumer` for `receive`, and `Client` for `subscribe`, which produces nothing and is a control plane call to the server.

+A receive activity is created for every message the client takes off the wire, whether it is handed to the application (core subscriptions, JetStream consume and fetch, service endpoints), consumed by the client itself (key/value watchers, object store reads), or a status frame the client handles internally (no-responder `503` replies, JetStream heartbeats and flow control).
+It ends when whatever owns the message is done with it, which for a subscription is the read that hands the message to the application.

+`messaging.client.consumed.messages` is narrower: it counts only messages delivered to the application, so receive span counts and that counter are expected to disagree.

 Receive activities include additional attributes:

 | Attribute | Example | Description |